MetOffice/fab/CONTRIBUTING.rst

 =============

-Contributions may be made by raising a pull request against the `trunk branch`_.
+Contributions may be made by raising a pull request against the `main branch`_.
 You will need a personal fork of the repository to host your development branch.

 If this is your first contribution, you will need to agree to the `contributor